brianadams2337/acme-shop-flo/.changeset/gold-cases-sing.md

 '@scayle/storefront-application-nuxt': minor
 ---

-**\[Account Area\]** Implement a comprehensive account page featuring seamlessly integrated sub-pages for profile management, subscription details, and order history.
+**\[Account Area\]** Introduced a unified main Account page that seamlessly integrates sub-sections for Profile Management, Subscription Details, and Order History into a single, cohesive interface.